Repo rates dip as auctions settle, Fed QE3 adds pressure

 | NEW YORK/LONDON

-NEW YORK/LONDON Key overnight U.S. lending rates dipped on Monday as investors digested $66 billion (40 billion pounds) of U.S. government debt supply from last week and with pressure from the Federal Reserve's latest QE3 stimulus plan to buy mortgage-backed securities.
+NEW YORK/LONDON Key overnight lending rates dipped on Monday as investors digested $66 billion of U.S. government debt supply from last week and with pressure from the Federal Reserve's latest QE3 stimulus plan to buy mortgage-backed securities.

 Investors moved into the overnight repurchase agreement market as the $32 billion of three-year notes, $21 billion of reopened 10-year notes and $13 billion of reopened 30-year bonds that were sold last week settled on Monday.